-Impress provides all the common multimedia presentation tools, such as special effects, animation, and drawing tools.
-It is integrated with the advanced graphics capabilities of OOo's Draw and Math components.
+Impress provides all the common multi-media presentation tools, such as special effects, animation, and drawing tools.
+It is integrated with the advanced graphics capabilities of the Draw and Math components.
 Slideshows can be further enhanced with Fontwork's special effects text, as well as sound and video clips.
-Impress is compatible with Microsoft's PowerPoint file format and can also save your work in numerous graphics formats, including Macromedia Flash (SWF).
+Impress is compatible with Microsoft's PowerPoint file format, and can save your work in numerous graphics formats including Macromedia Flash (SWF).